-L.A.’s Mexican food is in a category all its own, but we’d be remiss to overlooked Mexican food by way of Texas.
+L.A.’s Mexican food is in a category all of its own, but we’d be remiss to overlook Mexican food by way of Texas.
 HomeState, with its two locations in East Hollywood and Highland Park, has become L.A.’s Tex-Mex go-to.
 Chef-owner Briana Valedez is serving staples like Migas (definitely worth a try) and, of course, Frito pie (because who doesn’t love Frito pie?), but let’s face it—people are lining up for the tacos, savory fillings swaddled in one of their knockout house-made flour tortillas.
 We tried every taco on the menu—breakfast and anytime—and there were some surprising favorites.

 This vegetarian taco has black beans and Monterey Jack cheese.
 OK, so bean tacos have never been a favorite (as previous rankings demonstrate).
 This one is tasty, simple, and filling, but there’s just so much else to try.